Neutron-mirror neutron oscillations for solving the puzzles of ultrahigh-energy cosmic rays

 where $\tau_{\beta} = 888$ s is the neutron $\beta$-decay lifetime \cite{tan2019} and $f' = 10^{-5}$ can be obtained similarly for the mirror world.

-We first consider the $n-n'$ oscillations from the normal sector.
+We first consider the $n-n'$ oscillations from the ordinary sector.
 A super-GZK proton is first converted to a neutron by photopion reaction that then oscillate into a mirror neutron.
-The mirror neutron/proton can travel in the mirror CMB medium $x^{-3} \sim 40$ times as far as the normal one.
-Before it arrives on Earth, it oscillates back into a normal neutron.
+The mirror neutron/proton can travel in the mirror CMB medium $x^{-3} \sim 40$ times as far as the ordinary one.
+Before it arrives on Earth, it oscillates back into an ordinary neutron.
 In this two-step oscillation scenario, the overall suppression factor for super-GZK events would be $f\times f'=5\times 10^{-9}$ which is too small to be observed.

 On the contrary, the super-GZK events could be from the mirror world.
-In this case, A super-GZK mirror proton travels in the mirror CMB medium up to 40 times as far as the normal one in the normal world.
-When it is close to the Earth, it is converted to a mirror neutron by mirror photopion reaction that is then oscillated into a normal neutron.
-Since the mirror world is about 5.4 times as dense as the normal world inferred from the observed dark-to-baryon matter density ratio \cite{tan2019} and the mean free path is 40 times as large, we can obtain an enhancement factor for the super-GZK events of about 200.
+In this case, A super-GZK mirror proton travels in the mirror CMB medium up to 40 times as far as the ordinary one in the ordinary world.
+When it is close to the Earth, it is converted to a mirror neutron by mirror photopion reaction that is then oscillated into an ordinary neutron.
+Since the mirror world is about 5.4 times as dense as the ordinary world inferred from the observed dark-to-baryon matter density ratio \cite{tan2019} and the mean free path is 40 times as large, we can obtain an enhancement factor for the super-GZK events of about 200.
 Under this scenario, therefore, the overall suppression factor for super-GZK events would be $200\times f' = 2\times10^{-3}$ which is very similar to the suppression factor of the UHECR flux $J(E)$ at $E = 2\times 10^{20}$ eV due to the GZK cutoff observed by the Auger and TA collaborations \cite{abu-zayyad2013,verzi2017}.